 Weight training after menopause is particularly important.
 The reduction of hormone levels with age has many effects on women’s health and well-being.
 When going through menopause, exercise is an effective tool for combatting many of the challenges posed.

 Menopausal changes include mood fluctuations, slower metabolism, and guarding against the risk of certain injuries and conditions.
 Here we focus on the core benefits of weight and resistance training after menopause.

 Strength training helps to increase bone density, thus helping to develop stronger bones.
 Even the addition of ankle weights during a walk or hike can greatly enhance the benefits of these activities.

 A reduction in muscle mass and metabolic function occur with

-It is a myth that women will get bulky muscles from weight training: not only would a significant surplus in calorific intake be required,
+It is a myth that women will get bulky muscles from weight training.
+Not only would a significant surplus in calorific intake be required, but

 3. Reduces the risk of injury

-Weight and strength training conditions and strengthens the muscles and tendons, and alongside sufficient stretching exercises (such as yoga) also add flexibility and elasticity.
-This heightens overall functionality of the body and reduces the risk of injuries and discomfort that become more common with age.
+Weight and strength training conditions and strengthens the muscle and tendons.
+Sufficient stretching exercises (such as yoga) also add flexibility and elasticity.
+This heightens the overall functionality of the body and reduces the risk of injuries that become more common with age.

-Beginners who have never used weights or participated in resistance training should source a well-qualified trainer – or taught gym class – to ensure they are working correctly, and use sufficient weights and resistance for their existing strength and fitness levels.
-This will produce optimum results, without the risk of harm.
+Beginners who have never used weights or participated in resistance training should source a well-qualified trainer, or taught gym class.
+This ensures they work correctly and safely and produces optimum results, without the risk of harm.